 Racist equality - We do not tolerate any forms of racism or racist behaviour.
 Should a racist incident occur, we will act immediately to prevent any repetition of the incident.
 We endeavour to make our school welcoming to all minority groups.
 No racist related incidents have been recorded in school.
 If an incident occurs the school would keep a log and this would be monitored.
 Parents would be fully involved.
-We celebrate diverse cultural achievements and well know people
+We celebrate diverse cultural achievements and well know people.
+The RSE curriculum and collective worship promote and develop an understanding of equality of opportunity for all our children.
+We are a 'telling' school and any issues of inequality would be reported.

-Gender equality - New curriculum maps reflect an awareness to address the interests of boys and girls.
-The SIDP 2016 reflects the need to address any discrepancy in performance between boys and girls.
-Both girls and boys have increased participation in sports clubs and teams - 60% pupils take part in after school sports club.
-KS2 Senior Sports club 60% Girls/40% Boys.
+Gender equality - Curriculum maps reflect an awareness to address the interests of boys and girls.
+The SIDP 2022 reflects the need to address any discrepancy in performance between boys and girls, pupil premium children, SEN pupils.
+Both girls and boys are encouraged to participate in activities, and both have increased participation in sports clubs and teams.
+The school would expect to make adjustments for disabled children including ramped access and use of colour in physical environment.

 Disability equality - The Disability Discrimination Act 2005 (DDA) defines a disabled person as someone who has 'a physical or mental impairment which has a substantial or long-term adverse effect on his or her ability to carry out normal day-to-day activities'.
 The school continues to promote visits by disabled people.
 Care plans are written to support any pupils with a disability.
-Other equality areas - Adoption of Behaviour and Anti Bullying policy 2015 shows that harassment and bullying is not tolerated.
+Other equality areas - Adoption of Behaviour and Anti Bullying policy 2022 shows that harassment and bullying is not tolerated.